grandes-ecoles

 b) Deduce that $\left(S_{n}\right)_{n \in \mathbb{N}}$ belongs to $E^{c}$ and give its convergence rate.

-QI.C.1 Sequences and Series Convergence/Divergence Determination of Numerical Series View
+QI.C.1 Sequences and series, recurrence and convergence Convergence/Divergence Determination of Numerical Series View

 Let $\left(u_{n}\right)_{n \in \mathbb{N}}$ be an element of $E$ whose convergence rate is of order $r$, where $r$ is a real strictly greater than 1.
 Show that the convergence of the sequence $\left(u_{n}\right)_{n \in \mathbb{N}}$ is fast.